Tennessee Contractor License Exam Guide (2026)

 A focused 4-week study plan for the Tennessee exam

-Because expect humid summers, Mississippi River floods, and New Madrid seismic requirements, this four-week outline targets what Tennessee field inspectors and your licensing board exam items actually test—not generic national prep.
+Because Expect humid summers, Mississippi River floods, and New Madrid seismic requirements, this four-week outline targets what Tennessee field inspectors and your licensing board exam items actually test—not generic national prep.

 1. Week 1 — Map the exam.
 Pull your current candidate bulletin, list every reference, and confirm the modules you have to pass.
 Start a one-page error log.
 Spend extra time on: Tennessee Contractor's Reference Manual.